All Episodes

 You know, like they talk about paying Stormy Daniels to keep quiet.

-That's obviously uh uh campaign finance uh violation.
+That's obviously a campaign finance violation.

 Well, no, it's not.

-Uh and you think about Obama.
+And you think about Obama.

-Remember how Reverend Wright was screwing up the election for him.
+Remember how Reverend Wright was screwing up the election for him?

-So uh Reverend Wright was approached, offered uh a hundred and fifty thousand dollars by Obama.
+So Reverend Wright was approached, offered $150,000 by Obama.

 Obama admitted to it.